wlouer/wlouer/README.md

 - Using Neural Networks for Time Series Analysis
 - Risk Analysis for Large Power Projects

 Outside of work, I enjoy the outdoors; hiking with my dog, bike riding, skiing, the beach and cheering on Rutgers football/basketball.
-Throw in travel with any of those and it only gets better! 🌍🏔️🚴‍♂️
+Throw in travel with any of those, and it only gets better! 🌍🏔️🚴‍♂️

 ---